BuckeyeDM/BuckeyeDM.github.io/index.md

 * Address: 395 Dreese Laboratory, 2015 Neil Ave, Columbus, OH-43210, USA

 ## Update
+* Our work of Human-guided Flood Mapping is accepted by WWW'18 (12/2017).
 * Our work of SEANO is accepted by SDM'18.
 (12/2017)
 * Our paper on heterogeneous information networks analysis is accepted by TKDD.
 (10/2017)
 * I am doing my second internship at Google.
 (05/2017--08/2017)